ANUGA Hydro: Background

-Modelling the effects on the built environment of natural hazards such as riverine flooding, storm surges and tsunami is critical for understanding their economic and social impact on our urban communities.
-Geoscience Australia and the Australian National University have developed a freely available hydrodynamic inundation modelling tool called ANUGA to help simulate the impact of these hazards.
-Based on research conducted at the Australian National University in the nineties, the development of ANUGA was commenced at Geoscience Australia in 2004.
-Although the initial aim of ANUGA was a capability to model inundation from storm surge events, the focus was redirected to tsunami inundation in the wake of the 2004 Indian Ocean earthquake and tsunami.
+In the wake of the 2004 Indian Ocean earthquake and tsunami. the emphasis of ANUGA shifted from a storm surge model due to cyclones to inundation modelling caused by tsunamis resulting from earthquakes.
+This was not a quantum leap as the shallow water wave equations are applicable to tsunami, storm surge, flash and riverine flooding.

 The first public open source release of ANUGA took place in December 2006.
 In 2007 after approaches from Local Government Engineers, a rainfall routine was added.
 This allows rainfall to be placed directly over the topography described in the computational domain.
 A time series can be applied to a polygon, or a series of polygons.
 Alternatively a rainfall grid can be applied.
 This is particularly useful for applying RADAR rainfall.
 ANUGA can model culverts and bridges with code from the open source Watershed Bounded Network Model (WBNM){Boyd, Rigby, VanDrie}, having a pipe, box and trapezoid routine.
-Development continues to create an arbitrary shape culvert solver and linking to a 1D piped network model such as SWMM.
+Development continues to create an arbitrary shape culvert solver that links to a 1D piped network model such as SWMM.
 ANUGA is stable even in extreme flow with high Froude numbers.
 An example of this is the 1928 St Francis Dam Break in California that resulted in extreme flow velocities and complex waves in a tortuous valley.
 ANUGA ran this model with full volumetric mass balance preserved at all times and no instabilities anywhere in the model.

+In the ensuing years ANUGA has involved contributions form a number of individuals and organisations.
+These include: a sediment transport module etc.